jaupi-enrico/project-computerScience-tpi/README.md

 **Type:** Web application
 **Purpose:** To allow users to discover, organize, and manage local or global events through an intuitive digital platform.

-Key features (conceptual):
+Key features:
 - Event creation and browsing
 - User authentication and profile management (concept design)
 - Responsive UI design for web and mobile

 ---